spapanik/yamk/docs/source/usage.rst

 -v/--verbose
     increase the level of verbosity
 -x/--variable   KEY=value
-    a list of variables to override the ones set in the makefile, which should be in the form <variable>=<value>
+    a list of variables to override the ones set in the cookbook, which should be in the form <variable>=<value>

 Recipes